Faculty Information

 To request configuration of an automated lecture capture recording schedule, manual lecture capture recording bin, or drop box for student projects, please complete the online request form.

-The Instructional Media Services Office also maintains a mobile recording system that can be used in virtually any presentation space on campus.
+The Multimedia Services Office also maintains a mobile recording system that can be used in virtually any presentation space on campus.
 This system includes a High Definition Camera, wireless microphones, and connections to integrate with any classroom presentation system.
 This system must be operated by staff from the Media Services office.
 For more information regarding event recording services, please see the Request Video Recording Services section of the Media Services page.

 For questions about Copyright compliance and Fair Use, please consult the Fair Use page.